 Now, Anab and her children must trek daily in the high heat to carry water back to their simple home.

-The family were living as nomadic pastoralists, but the drought drove them into a village where they are still struggling to survive.
+The family were living as nomadic pastoralists, but the drought in Somalia drove them into a village where they are still struggling to survive.
 There are no schools or medical facilities.
 The toilets are dirty.
 Food is scarce and the local shops won’t give Anab, who built their house with her own hands, more credit to add to her existing debt.

 “I worry a lot,” the mother of 10 says.
 “When your child is sick and you have no money and no hospital nearby, you will be worried thinking where and what you should do.”